-NashFilm’s 2019 “Living Reel” Community Project
+NashFilm’s 2020 “Living Reel” Community Project

-Now 16 years old, the Living Reel Program gives at-risk teens a hands-on experience in filmmaking and songwriting.
+The Living Reel Program gives at-risk teens a hands-on experience in filmmaking and songwriting.
 With support from Moraine Music Group, Metro Arts, the Tennessee Arts Commission and the Memorial Foundation, the program has been able to operate since 2004.
 During the project, a group of teens dedicate after-school hours to write a song telling the story of their strength and the struggles they have overcome.
 With help from professional musicians and songwriters, they compose their song which they later record in a professional studio.
 By the end of their production week, they have a finished song and a short film documenting their entire process.
 This film is then taken on the road to the Nashville Film Festival and various TV/radio interviews where their work and proven strength within adversity is celebrated.